Omega596/HMCL-PE-User-Manual/time-to-play/hmcl-pe-control-layout-pattern/default-button-description.md

 ![](../../.gitbook/assets/Screenshot\_2022-08-15-22-31-34-17\_d17cc25ab2657fb.jpg)

-**Debug:**Works the same as F3 on a computer.This will bring up some test information.
+**Debug:**Works the same as F3 on a computer.
+This will bring up some test information.

-**F5:**Works the same as F5 on a computer.Switching Perspectives
+**F5:**Works the same as F5 on a computer.
+Switching Perspectives

 **Q:**Works the same as Q on a computer.